szczyglis-dev/py-gpt/README.md

 ## Slack

-The Slack plugin integrates with the Slack Web API, enabling interaction with Slack workspaces through the application.
-This plugin supports OAuth2 for authentication, which allows for seamless integration with Slack services, enabling actions such as posting messages, retrieving users, and managing conversations.
+The Slack plugin exposes workspace conversations, messages, users and file transfer operations through the Slack Web API.
+Authentication uses OAuth2.

 - Retrieving a list of users.
 - Listing all conversations.